speakeasy-api/easytemplate/README.md

   * `templateFile` (string) - The path to the template file to start the engine from.
   * `data` (any) - Context data to provide to templates and scripts.
 Available as `{{.Global}}` in templates and `context.Global` in scripts.

-Note: there are also versions of the above methods that have a `Multiple` suffix, these methods will render the template multiple times (based on the `numTimes` argument), each template run will have access to the same LocalComputed context allowing for data to be accumulated across runs and rendered out later.
-Examples of this can be found in the `testdata/templates/testMultiple.stmpl` file.

 ### Controlling the flow of templating

 The engine allows you to control the flow of templating from within templates and scripts themselves.
 This means from a single entry point you can start multiple templates and scripts.